Jessica Kellgren-Fozard

-Jessica Kellgren-Fozard (née Kellgren-Hayes; born 25 January 1989) is a British YouTuber and television personality.
+Jessica Kellgren-Fozard (née Kellgren-Hayes; born 25 January 1989) is a British YouTuber, television personality and writer.
 She is known for her videos on disability awareness, LGBT history, and vintage fashion.
-She began making YouTube videos in 2011 and has since gained over 900,000 subscribers.
+She began making YouTube videos in 2011 and has since gained over a million subscribers.

 Early life

-Kellgren-Fozard was born in Camden, London and grew up in Bristol.
+Kellgren-Fozard was born in Camden, London, and grew up in Bristol.
 Her mother, Lee Kellgren, is a dyslexic artist and printmaker, and her father, Derek W. Hayes, is an animator and director.
 She has one younger brother.
 She is the granddaughter of Jonas Kellgren (1911–2002), the first professor of rheumatology in the UK at the University of Manchester.
 She is of Swedish, American, and Russian descent on her mother's side.

 Kellgren-Fozard is a Quaker and attended Sidcot School in Winscombe.
 She finished her secondary school education at Cotham School at the age of 19.
 She initially pursued a local BTEC diploma in Art and Design.
 She then studied at the University of Brighton, graduating with a Bachelor of Arts in Film and Screen Studies.

 Career

 Broadcasting

-In 2008, she participated in the BBC Three reality television series Britain's Missing Top Model, finishing in third place.
+In 2008, Kellgren-Fozard participated in the BBC Three reality television series Britain's Missing Top Model, finishing in third place.

-In 2014, she was on screen talent for Brighton-based LatestTV.
+In 2014, she appeared on Brighton-based LatestTV.
 In 2015, she co-hosted LatestTV's movie review series such as PostFeature and Movie Line and interviewed filmmakers on FilmFest.
 In 2016, she hosted her own educational entertainment television show called Quintessentially Jessica.

 YouTube

 Kellgren-Fozard's videos cover a range of topics including vintage fashion and beauty, disability issues, and LGBT issues and history.

 In 2019, she partnered with The School of Life for the YouTube Originals series "The School of..." on the YouTube Premium service, narrated by Alain de Botton where seven popular YouTube creators cover a philosophical topic important to them.
-Jessica's episode is about the secrets of happiness.
+Kellgren-Fozard's episode is about the secrets of happiness.

-In December 2020, fellow YouTuber Daniel Howell selected Kellgren-Fozard to be featured on YouTube U.K.'s creator campaign The Rise, in which ten established YouTube personalities each highlighted a "rising star" of their choosing.
+In December 2020, fellow YouTuber Daniel Howell selected Kellgren-Fozard to be featured on YouTube UK's creator campaign The Rise, in which ten established YouTube personalities each highlighted a "rising star" of their choosing.

+Writing

+Kellgren-Fozard contributed a chapter to the anthology Owning It: Tales from our Disabled Childhoods alongside the likes of Elle McNicoll and Imani Barbarin.
+The anthology was published in April 2025 via Faber & Faber.